-- The Common Application - A 250-500 word personal essay, as instructed on the application - Official high school transcript, GED certificate or home school documentation - Official transcripts from all colleges or universities attended (if applicable) - Test scores from the College Board's SAT exam or American College Testing's ACT exam.
-Saint Martin's institutional codes, which applicants need to have their exam scores reported to the Office of Admissions, are 4674 for the SAT and 4474 for the ACT. - School Report Form (usually provided by a high school guidance counselor)
+- The Common Application - · A 250-500 word personal essay, as instructed on the application - · Official high school transcript, GED certificate or home school documentation - Official transcripts from all colleges or universities attended as part of Running Start or other College in the high school programs (if applicable) - Test scores from the College Board's SAT exam or American College Testing's ACT exam.
+Saint Martin's institutional codes, which applicants need to have their exam scores reported to the Office of Admissions, are 4674 for the SAT and 4474 for the ACT. - School Report Form which indicates class rank (usually provided by a high school guidance counselor)

-• A letter of recommendation from a teacher or guidance counselor (one letter is required; applicants may send up to three letters)
+A letter of recommendation from a teacher or guidance counselor (one letter is required; applicants may send up to three letters)